Integral canonical models for Spin Shimura varieties: Integral canonical models I: the self-dual case

 The Gauss-Manin connection on $\bm{H}^{\otimes(2,2)}_{\dR}$ restricts to a connection on $\bm{L}_{\dR}$.
 The filtration $F^\bullet\bm{L}_{\dR}$ on $\bm{L}_{\dR}$ satisfies Griffith's transversality.
 That is, for any integer $i$, we have

 Indeed, this can be checked over $\Comp$, where it holds by construction.
 Thus we obtain $\Reg{\Ss_K}$-linear Kodaira-Spencer maps:

-\begin{prp} The map in (\ref{spin:eqn:ks1}) is an isomorphism and the map in (\ref{spin:eqn:ks2}) is injective with image a local direct summand of the right hand side. \end{prp} \begin{proof} Both statements are fppf local on $\Ss_K$ and can be studied over the complete local ring $R_s$ at a point $s\in\Ss_K(\overline{\Field}_p)$.
+\begin{prp} The map in (\ref{spin:eqn:ks1}) is an isomorphism and the map in (\ref{spin:eqn:ks2}) is injective with image a local direct summand of the right hand side. \end{prp} \begin{proof} Both statements can be studied over the complete local ring $R_s$ at a point $s\in\Ss_K(\overline{\Field}_p)$.
 As in the proof of (\ref{spin:cor:derhamrealization}), we can work instead over the ring $R_G$, and study the Kodaira-Spencer maps induced by $\nabla_{R_G}$:

 We can identify $\fdiff{R_G/W}$ canonically with $\Hom(\Lie U_G,R_G)$, and so we can rewrite these maps equivalently as:

 The proposition now amounts to showing that both these maps are isomorphisms.
 By Nakayama's lemma, it suffices to do so after a change of scalars along the augmentation map $j:R_G\to W$.
 But then we obtain maps: